Murex: Shell description

 This genus includes many showy members, their elongate shells highly sculptured with spines or fronds.
-The inner surfaces of their ornate shells are often brightly colored.
+The inner surfaces of their ornate shells are often brightly coloured.

 Human use

-Costly and labor-intensive dyes Tyrian purple (or "royal purple") and tekhelet were historically made by the ancient Phoenicians, using mucus from the hypobranchial gland of two species commonly referred to as "murex", Murex brandaris and Murex trunculus, which are the older names for Bolinus brandaris and Hexaplex trunculus.
+The costly and labour-intensive dyes Tyrian purple (or "royal purple") and tekhelet were historically made by the ancient Phoenicians, using mucus from the hypobranchial gland of two species commonly referred to as "murex", Murex brandaris and Murex trunculus, which are now classified as Bolinus brandaris and Hexaplex trunculus.
 This dye is a rare animal-produced organobromine compound, which the snails make using a specific bromide peroxidase enzyme that operates on dissolved bromide in sea water.

 This dye was used in royal robes, other kinds of special ceremonial or ritual garments, or garments indicating high rank.
 It is hypothesised that the dye was the same dye as that which featured prominently in the ancient Temple in Jerusalem, the clothing of the High Priest of Israel officiating there; it is sometimes still used by Jews today in the ritual fringes (tzitzit) on four-cornered garments.
-A consensus has yet to be reached regarding the Biblical source of the "blue" dye, though the latest archeological research on dyes in this region indicates that it was indeed the Murex trunculus snail that was used for the ancient tekhelet dye.
+A consensus has yet to be reached regarding the Biblical source of the "blue" dye, though the latest archeological research on dyes in this region indicates that it was indeed Murex trunculus snails that were used for the ancient tekhelet dye.